piegope/doc/docs/en/hub/privileged-access-management/download-and-install-devolutions-hub-services.md

 ![Connection successful](https://webdevolutions.blob.core.windows.net/docs/en/hub/Hub6055.png)
 ## Check {{ en.DHUBS }} logs

 {{ en.DHUBS }}' logs are available in ***Windows Event Viewer***.
-The service should be able to connect to the previously created provider.
+The service should be able to connect to the created provider.
+The provider need to be added in {{ en.DHUB }}.

-It is also possible to see the {{ en.DHUBS }} as a service in the Services window of Windows which shows the current status and where it can be started or stopped.
+It's also possible to see the {{ en.DHUBS }} as a service in the Services window of Windows which shows the current status and where it can be started or stopped.